praparn/github-action-any-cloud-env/README.md

 2. Check progress on tab "action" until it finished.
 (Optional: Verify result on web console/cli for double check)<br><img src="img/aws6.png" alt="githubaction" width="800" height="250">

 3. Destory AWS environment by commit and tag "aws-destroy-env*" (!!!
-Warning: You need to check and cleanup all object on S3 first before operate This step)
+Warning: You need to check and empty all object on S3 first before operate This step)
    ```sh
    git pull
    git tag #check existing tag